 Now there is one stereotype we cannot argue with, in that a lot of dads do enjoy a nice cold beer!
-But this is 2022 and as we are all for encouraging trying something new why not treat dad to a delicious pack of Neitiv Coconut Flower Beer that support women causes.
+But this is 2022 and as we are all for encouraging trying something new why not treat dad to a delicious pack of Neitiv Coconut Flower Beer that supports women's causes.
 It’s perfect to enjoy in the sunshine, is kind to our planet and our bodies and is the perfect beverage to share with a loved one!
 I cannot wait to ‘cheers’ my children’s dad with a refreshing bottle of Dea Latis on this Father's Day.

 In addition to a nice drink good food is a must have and cannot be forgotten!
 People in South Africa often enjoy picnics on Father’s Day or spend the afternoon fishing in hope of securing a catch for dinner.
 Why not do something similar, a park picnic with dad or go shopping to a local market or high street together, plan your meal and then cook and eat together.